PunGy/n_h/README.md

 ## Concept

 A library for creating HTTP services.
-It’s inspired by Express.js, Spring Boot, and mostly http4s.
+It’s mostly inspired by http4s, as well as Express.js, Spring Boot.
 Aims to be convenient, type-safe, performant, and testable.
 Takes a lot of concepts from functional programming, but does not force you to deep into complicated concepts.

 ## Code samples